freedomtowin/itunes-connect-apps/README.md

 Each set of links can be exported in a file type with the appropriate bash commands.
 For windows, a .bat file can be exported with bash commands to auto-open the links using bash.
 A .sh file accomplishes the same task for mac.
 Finally, a .txt file can be exported with no bash commands.

 Another extra feature for CocoSpace are commands to create, delete, and archive profile.
-These commands allow for links to be more organized in multiple profiles.
+These commands allows for links to be more organized in multiple profiles.

 The most recent addition to the extra is the "Open PDF File."
 This button can open a PDF in a browser of the user's choice and in a new window or not.